School Lunch Program: Food for Thought

 As educators and parents, we need to:

-- Eat smart, be smart!
-Educators need to help students make a connection between what they eat in the school cafeteria and what they learn in the classroom.
+- Educators need to help students make a connection between what they eat in the school cafeteria and what they learn in the classroom.
 Why not:

 - Grow a “learning garden” at school.
 Start a garden on the school’s grounds and have students and educators work together to plant vegetables that can be used for school lunches!

-- See our Read to Your Children section for books that foster an interest in gardening with children, such as Super Baby Abigail’s Lunch Time Adventure for Pre-school to 2nd grade.
+- See our Read to Your Children section for books that foster an interest in gardening with children and our Super Crew books.

-- Have students create a day’s menu for the school cafeteria using at least 2 locally grown foods or foods from their very own “learning garden” – then have them eat those for lunch!
+- Have students create a sample lunch menu for the school cafeteria using at least 2 locally grown foods or foods from their very own “learning garden” – then have them eat those for lunch!

 - Play!
 And play some more!
 Being inactive not only affects our children’s health, but it also affects their academic performance.
 Research shows that children who are physically active tend to perform better at school.
 Read more with Homework: Play Every Day.